belgiprem/Portfolio/README.md

 + Conclusion

-1. What is the total number of active cases?
+a.
+What is the total number of active cases?
 * Maharashtra has the highest active case of almost 7 lakh cases.
-2. What is the Recovery rate and Mortality rate?
+b.
+What is the Recovery rate and Mortality rate?
 * Dadra and Nagar Haveli and Daman and Diu has the highest mortality rate because of low confirmed cases, Punjab has the highest Mortality rate because of low death rate

 ![](assets/Covid-19 Assets/Mortality and Recovery.PNG)

-3. What are the top 10 states with active cases, highest death count?
+c.
+What are the top 10 states with active cases, highest death count?
 * Maharashtra, Karnataka, Kerala, Tamil Nadu, Uttar Pradesh, Rajasthan, Andhra Pradesh, Gujarat, West Bengal, Chattisgarh - Active Cases

 ![](assets/Covid-19 Assets/Top 10 states active cases.png)